 RV parking on public streets is prohibited unless permitted by local ordinances.
 Some residential areas may allow RV parking on private property for a limited time.

-In most cases, you cannot live in an RV on your property for more than 14 days without special permits.
+In some cases, you cannot live in an RV on your property for more than 14 days without special permits.
 You will need to check with city zoning officials for long-term occupancy permits.

 Full-Time RVing in Tulsa